deepakgit-1/GDP-and-Productivity-of-Indian-Cities-Analysis-and-PowerBI-Dashboard-development/README.md

 Python (Pandas, Matplotlib) – For data preprocessing and exploration.

 🧠 Learning Outcomes
 - Gained hands-on experience in **data cleaning, transformation, and visualization**.
 - Built **interactive dashboards** using Power BI and Streamlit.
 - Interpreted and communicated insights effectively through presentations.
 - Applied **industry-level business intelligence practices** to a real-world dataset.
 - Improved **professional communication and presentation** skills.
+-

 🗂️ Project Structure

 📁 GDP-Productivity-Indian-Cities/

--Steps:
+Steps:

-Gather_Raw_GDP_data---->Data Preprocessing---->PowerBI Dashboard Development---->Develop the web application and Integrate the dashboard by using Streamlit.
+Gather Raw GDP data---->Data Preprocessing---->PowerBI Dashboard Development---->Develop the web application and Integrate the dashboard by using Streamlit.

 🖼️ Sample Dashboard